 On the other hand, Bill’s BS Report is a podcast.
 Yes, a podcast.
 Some words saved as an audio file, uploaded to a server, and available 24/7 for anyone with an internet connection.
 Simple, yet powerful.
 Powerful enough to threaten ESPN.
 Now, some may argue that Grantland is powered by ESPN so any reach associated with the blog should be attributed to ESPN.
 Fair point.
 But what about Tony Manfred?

 Tony Manfred, an unknown sports writer for Business Insider, took a snippet of the infamous rant and posted it on Soundcloud.
 In less than one day, Tony has over 200k+ listens.
 Talk about the gift that keeps on giving.
 This is a prime example of the power of digital audio.
-Tony’s snippet (the audio above) is traveling around the “internets” and is referenced by anyone and everyone who wants to go here hear Bill.
+Tony’s snippet (the audio above) is traveling around the “internets” and is referenced by anyone and everyone who wants to buy Lyrica canada pharmacy hear Bill.
 Timely, relevant, and engaging.

 A block text quote is great, but listening to the words is a completely different experience.